markcheret/cheret-de/2020/07/the-act-of-creation/index.md

-# The act of creation
+# the act of creation

 The act of creation is the manifestation of invisible potential into actual tangible reality.